 Just outside of New Orleans, it is a roadside attraction and folk art environment with thousands of found objects and home-made inventions.
 A rambling place spread over a number of buildings, one enters UCM through an old Standard Oil Gas Station on their way to see art cars, an old creole cottage, and a house covered in mosaic tiles, each one stuffed with a different collection.
 The exhibits range from a comb collection to arcade machines to Darrell: the half-alligator half-dog dogigator.

 There are also miniature towns with push-buttons that activate animated displays such as the “jazz funeral” display and “Lil Bubs BBQ.”
 The exhibits are eclectic, and range from the truly amazing to pure junk.
-There even a cave and a trailer that was “hit” by a flying saucer shown under the title “UFO vs. Airstream.”
+There is even a cave and a trailer that was “hit” by a flying saucer shown under the title “UFO vs. Airstream.”

 As the museum explains, “If you have 3 or more, it’s a collection.
 A museum has over 3 collections.”
 The museum also boasts a gift shop full of the jewelery and wares of local artists.
 In case the entry price of $3 is too rich for your blood, a $1 off coupon is available on the website.